Psychology Minority Fellowship Program (MFP)

 Purpose

-Offers fellowship programs to prepare psychology master's and predoctoral students and postdoctoral trainees for careers in behavioral health focused on serving communities of color.
+Offers fellowship programs to prepare psychology master's and doctoral students and postdoctoral trainees for careers in behavioral health focused on serving communities of color.
 Develops cultural competency skills and awareness by providing financial support, specialized training, professional mentorship, and guidance.
 Aims to increase the number of practitioners and improve psychological and behavioral health outcomes of ethnic and racial minority communities.
-Fellows are required to commit to a minimum of 2 years' service after graduation addressing the behavioral health needs of communities of color.
+Fellows are required to commit to a minimum of 2 years' service after graduation addressing the behavioral health needs of underserved minority communities.
 Fellowships are administered by the American Psychological Association (APA) through a Minority Fellowship Program (MFP) grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).

-• Mental Health and Substance Abuse Services (MHSAS) Predoctoral Fellowship to support clinical, counseling and school psychology, and other psychology doctoral students whose training prepares them for careers in behavioral health services.
-Predoctoral applicants may be considered for the MHSAS Policy Fellowship if they have experience or an interest in behavioral health public policy.
+- Mental Health and Substance Abuse Services (MHSAS) Doctoral Fellowship to support clinical, counseling and school psychology, and other psychology doctoral students whose training prepares them for careers in behavioral health services.
+Doctoral applicants may be considered for the MHSAS Policy Fellowship if they have experience or an interest in behavioral health public policy.
 MHSAS Policy fellows will have an opportunity for a paid summer internship at SAMHSA.

-• MHSAS Postdoctoral Fellowship to support specialized training of early career doctoral recipients who have a primary interest in behavioral health services, policy, or psychological well-being for minorities.
+- MHSAS Postdoctoral Fellowship to support specialized training of early career doctoral recipients who have a primary interest in behavioral health services, policy, or behavioral health and psychological well-being for minorities.

 Fellowship benefits include: